-The Department of Nutrition and Dietetics of STAR Hospitals strives to encourage good nutritional practices by offering nutritional assessment along with dietary advice, which helps in the all-round recovery of the patient.
+The Department of Nutrition and Dietetics of STAR Hospitals strives to encourage good nutritional practices by offering nutritional assessment along with dietary advice, which helps in the total recovery of the patient.

 The team ensures optimum nutrition for patients undergoing or recovering through various treatments.
-Dietary intervention can improve tolerance to various medical procedures, in addition to improving quality of life.
+Dietary intervention can improve tolerance of various medical procedures, in addition to improving quality of life.
 This service is available to both inpatients and outpatients.
-Clinical Nutritionists assess the nutritional status of patients, calculate individual nutritional requirementsand design a plan of care to meet these nutritional requirements and educate families on health, promoting diets or nutritional support.
+Clinical Nutritionists assess the nutritional status of patients, calculate individual nutritional requirements and design a plan of care to meet these nutritional requirements and educate families on health, promoting diets or nutritional support.

-The Department of Nutrition and Food Services provides a range of outpatient services in the premises of the hospital.
-Nutrition experts’ focus on educating the general public with management of specific dietary needs in many different areas, including cardiac care, diabetes, childhood and adult obesity.
-They also provide nutritional care and advice about lifestyle maintenance and health enhancing dietary appliances.
+The Department of Nutrition and Food Services provides a range of outpatient services on the premises of the hospital.
+Nutrition experts’ focus on educating the general public about the management of specific dietary needs in various areas, including cardiac care, diabetes, childhood and adult obesity.
+They also provide nutritional care and advice about lifestyle maintenance and health-enhancing dietary appliances.

-Good nutrition is a key component of recovery from surgery or illness; as a result of which the Department of Nutrition and Dietetics provides nutrition care, advice and education to patients while they are in the hospital and post discharge.
-Qualified dietitians work with the patients’ medical team, providing valuable information regarding appropriate nutrition care.
-They may also educate patients in nutrient modifications prescribed by the patients’ physician.
-Nutrition and food service staff helps patients select their daily menu and deliver meals as per patients’ convenience.
+Good nutrition is a key component of recovery from surgery or illness; as a result of which the Department of Nutrition and Dietetics provides nutrition care, advice and education to patients while they are in the hospital and post-discharge.
+Qualified dieticians work with the patient's medical team, providing valuable information regarding appropriate nutrition care.
+They may also educate patients on nutrient modifications prescribed by the patients’ physician.
+Nutrition and food service staff helps patients select their daily menu and deliver meals at patient's convenience.